element-hq/element-desktop/README.md

 Riot Desktop
 ============

-This is *not* where the source for Riot desktop lives... yet.
-As of now, it still lives in the main riot-web repo: https://github.com/vector-im/riot-web
+This is Riot desktop app as of release 1.6.

-This is an experimental split-out of the Riot desktop code from the main repo.

 Fetching Riot
 =============